Last Updated on July 24, 2026 by Daniel Globe

 Which airlines allow cremated remains to be transported?

 American Airlines, Delta Air Lines, Southwest Airlines, United Airlines, and Alaska Airlines all permit cremated remains.
-Check with your specific carrier before booking, as policies and fees vary by airline and can change.
+Most major carriers permit ashes in carry-on bags, though specific policies regarding checked luggage vary.

 What are the general requirements for transporting cremated remains on an airline?